Day care in Canada struck by city bus; 2 children dead

 “He was just yelling; there were no words coming out of his mouth,” Hamdi Benchaabane said.
 The driver, he said, “was in a different world.”

+Pierre Ny St-Amand, 51, is facing nine charges including first degree murder, attempted murder, aggravated assault and assault causing bodily harm.
+He appeared in court via video late Wednesday from a hospital room and will remain detained.

-The driver is 51, had worked for Societe de transport de Laval for 10 years, and had no criminal history and a clean work record, police officials and Laval Mayor Stéphane Boyer said at two separate news conferences.
+The driver was from Laval and had worked for Societe de transport de Laval for 10 years.
+He had no criminal history and a clean work record, police officials and Laval Mayor Stéphane Boyer said at two separate news conferences.

-“As of now, we don’t know the motive for the crime,” Police spokesperson Erika Landry said.
-She did not say why police determined the crash to be a homicide and didn’t release the driver’s name.
-Laval Police Chief Pierre Brochet said police are interviewing the driver.
+“As of now, we don’t know the motive for the crime,” police spokesperson Erika Landry said.
+She did not say why police determined the crash to be a homicide.
+Laval Police Chief Pierre Brochet said authorities are interviewing the driver.

-“There is a theory that it was an intentional act, but that remains to be confirmed by the investigation,” Boyer said.
+“There is a theory that it was an intentional act, but that remains to be confirmed by the investigation,” Boyer, Laval’s mayor, said.

+The dead children were both four years old, identified in the documents only by their initials.

+Six children were hospitalized with injuries that were not life-threatening, Brochet said.

 The day care is located at the end of a driveway off a cul-de-sac.
 There is a bus stop on the cul-de-sac, but the driver would have had to veer off the road and head down the long driveway to hit the building.